jomifepe/userscripts/instagram-source-opener/README.md

 -  Alt + O - Opening single posts (pop-up) and stories
 -  Alt + P - Opening the profile picture on a profile page

-These key bindings can be changed on the menu shown by clicking on your extension icon, as shown on the Tampermonkey screenshot below.
+These key bindings can be **changed on the script's settings**, see more below

-If your script manager doesn't have the menu feature, you can use the on-page menu that can be opened using the button on the top bar of the IG page, as shown below.
+### Settings:

+-  Changing the key bindings - These always use the Alt/⌥ key in combination with a letter, this option allows you to change the default letter.
+-  Open source button behavior - Redirect or open in a new tab with or without focus.
+-  **<u>Developer options</u>**
+   -  Options available on the script's settings menu (see images below).
+These are more developer-oriented, but by following the provided instructions, anyone can use them.
+   -  **Session ID:**
+      -  The session id determines your current login and it's used to get **full size profile pictures** using the instagram API.
+Without this, you will get low-res profile pictures.
+See <u>how to get your session id</u> on the **images below** and the <u>News/Difficulties</u> section for more a detailed explanation.

 ### Compatibility